Recipes

 Context Menu

-Right-click any recipe card or row to access: Run, Edit, Duplicate, Pin to Empty State (or Unpin), and Delete.
+Right-click a recipe card or row for Run, Edit, Duplicate, Pin to Empty State (or Unpin), and Delete.

 Zero-Recipe State